embiimob/Sup/README.md

   -r, --url                       The API URL

-  -s, --skip                      The number of roots to skip [default: 0]
+  -s, --skip                      The number of roots \ objects to skip [default: 0]

-  -q, --qty                       The number of roots to retrieve per processing batch [default: 300]
+  -q, --qty                       The number of roots \ objects to retrieve per processing batch [ default: 300 \ all ]

   -b, --versionbyte               The version byte